Sam-Chanow/Bitcoin-IGASS/README.md

 ## Compiled Datasets
 ### Bitcoin Price by Reddit Indicators (BPRI) Dataset
 **Purpose:**
-This dataset correlates reddit posts from the subreddits r/Cryptocurrency and r/Bitcoin to the price change in Bitcoin the following day
+This dataset correlates reddit posts from the subreddits r/Cryptocurrency and r/Bitcoin to the price change in Bitcoin the following day.

 **Format:** [CHANGE] //POSTDATACOMPILED// [POST-DATA]

 **Specifics:** [CHANGE] is the price change of Bitcoin (UP or DOWN) the day after the posts [POST-DATA] were posted in YYYY-MM-DD format.
+[POST-DATA] is a string that contains all of the post bodies from the given day concatenated and seperated by ' '.
+The dataset contains data from 2018-10-26 -> 2021-07-06.

+### Bitcoin Price by Reddit Indicators Postsplit (BPRI-POSTSPLIT) Dataset
+**Purpose:** This is the same data as the BPRI Dataset.
+This dataset correlates reddit posts from the subreddits r/Cryptocurrency and r/Bitcoin to the price change in Bitcoin the following day.

+**Format:** [CHANGE] //POSTDATACOMPILED// [POST-DATA] /ENDPOST/ [POST-DATA] ...

+**Specifics:** Everything in this dataset is the same as above, however the individual posts are separated by the /ENDPOST/ tag.
+[CHANGE] is the price change of Bitcoin (UP or DOWN) the day after the posts [POST-DATA] were posted in YYYY-MM-DD format.
 [POST-DATA] is a string that contains all of the post bodies from the given day concatenated and seperated by ' '.
 The dataset contains data from 2018-10-26 -> 2021-07-06.
 * **
 ## Model
 ### Vectorization